cdancy/bitbucket-rest/README.md

 javadocs can be found via [github pages here](http://cdancy.github.io/bitbucket-rest/docs/javadoc/)

-## Property based setup
+## `System Property` and `Environment Variable` setup

 Client's do NOT need to supply the endPoint or authentication as part of instantiating the _BitbucketClient_ object.
-Instead one can supply them through system properties, environment variables, or a combination of the 2. _System Properties_ will be searched first and if not found we will attempt to query the _Environment Variables_.
+Instead one can supply them through `System Properties`, `Environment Variables`, or a combination of the 2. `System Properties` will be searched first and if not found we will attempt to query the `Environment Variables`.
 If neither turns up anything than anonymous access is assumed.

 Setting the `endpoint` can be done with any of the following (searched in order):

 - `bitbucket.rest.endpoint`
-- `bitbucketRestEndpoint`
 - `BITBUCKET_REST_ENDPOINT`

 Setting the `credentials` can be done with any of the following (searched in order):

 - `bitbucket.rest.credentials`
-- `bitbucketRestCredentials`
 - `BITBUCKET_REST_CREDENTIALS`

 Setting the `token` can be done with any of the following (searched in order):

 - `bitbucket.rest.token`
-- `bitbucketRestToken`
 - `BITBUCKET_REST_TOKEN`

 ## Authentication